Firecracker industry in Assam: All you need to know

 As per reports, there are around 15,000 households involved in making handmade firecrackers across 50 villages in Assam.

-The small-scale firecracker-making industry in Assam is a highly-skilled, labor-intensive process that requires a lot of raw material.
+The small-scale firecracker-making industry in Assam is a highly-skilled, labour-intensive process that requires a lot of raw material.

 While handmade firecrackers have been part of the cultural heritage of Assam for centuries, their popularity has been declining as new trends take over.
 In many parts of India and Pakistan, people now prefer to buy readymade crackers at lower prices than those made by hand.